greg-raven/grus/_posts/2016-07-05-dont-cave-in-on-gun-legislation.md

 - Letters
 tags:
 - gun control
-- Representative Paul Cook
+- Paul Cook
-- Representative Paul Ryan
+- Paul Ryan
 ---

 A couple of weeks ago, Democrats made a mockery of the House by sitting on the floor, whining --- metaphorically holding their breath until they turned blue.
 Yet with Obama in the White House and Democrats holding supermajorities in the House and Senate in 2009-2010, the Democrats did nothing to pass gun control legislation, which they now falsely claim is vital to public safety.